CompBench: Benchmarking Complex Instruction-guided Image Editing: Related Works

-\textbf{Image Editing Benchmarks.}~ High-quality image editing datasets and benchmarks are crucial for both model training and evaluation.
-MagicBrush~\cite{magic-brush} manually constructs a 10K-scale instruction-based image editing dataset, encompassing single-turn, multi-turn, mask-provided, and mask-free editing tasks.
-EMU-edit~\cite{emu-edit} introduces a challenging benchmark comprising seven diverse editing tasks.
-HQ-Edit~\cite{hq-edit} employs a scalable data collection pipeline to create a high-quality dataset of 200K instruction-guided image editing samples.
-SmartEdit~\cite{smartedit} introduces Reason-Edit, a small-scale, manually curated benchmark focused on complex instruction-based image editing.
-Edit-world~\cite{editworld} presents the concept of world-instructed image editing and creates a dataset featuring instructions in a world context.
-I2EBench~\cite{i2ebench} proposes a comprehensive benchmark for instruction-based image editing evaluation, including automated multi-dimensional assessment.
-UltraEdit~\cite{ultraedit} develops a scalable framework for producing large and high-quality image editing datasets, introducing a large-scale instruction-based dataset.
-SEED-Data-Edit~\cite{seed-data-edit} provides a hybrid dataset composed of auto-generated, real-world, and human-annotated multi-turn editing samples, demonstrating its effectiveness in advancing instruction-based image editing.
+\paragraph{Image Editing Benchmarks.} High-quality image editing datasets and benchmarks are crucial for model training and evaluation.
+Several notable benchmarks have been proposed: MagicBrush~\citep{zhang2023magicbrush} provides a manually curated 10K dataset covering single-turn, multi-turn, mask-provided, and mask-free editing tasks.
+EMU-edit~\citep{sheynin2024emu} introduces a challenging benchmark comprising seven diverse editing tasks.
+HQ-Edit~\citep{hui2024hq} employs a scalable data collection pipeline to create a high-quality dataset of 200K instruction-guided image editing samples.
+SmartEdit~\citep{huang2024smartedit} introduces Reason-Edit, a small-scale, manually curated benchmark focused on complex instruction-based image editing.
+Edit-world~\citep{zeng2025editworld} presents the concept of world-instructed image editing and creates a dataset featuring instructions in a world context.
+I2EBench~\citep{ma2024i2ebench} proposes a comprehensive evaluation benchmark with automated multi-dimensional assessment.
+UltraEdit~\citep{zhao2024ultraedit} develops a scalable framework for producing large and high-quality image editing datasets, introducing a large-scale instruction-based dataset.
+SEED-Data-Edit~\citep{ge2024seed} provides a hybrid dataset composed of auto-generated, real-world, and human-annotated multi-turn editing samples.
+More recently, ImgEdit~\citep{ye2025imgedit} introduces a large scale image editing dataset and a benchmark with multiple aspects.
+Step1X-Edit~\citep{liu2025step1x} construct GEdit-Bench~\citep{liu2025step1x} featuring real-world user instructions.
+Complex-Edit~\citep{yang2025complexedit} adopts a ``Chain-of-Edit'' pipeline to develop an image editing benchmark across instructions of different complexity.
+ComplexBench-Edit~\citep{wang2025complexbench} addresses combinatorial reasoning challenges by introducing a benchmark for chain-dependent instructions and a region-specific consistency metric.
+KRIS-Bench~\citep{wu2025kris} evaluates the cognitive capabilities of models through a knowledge-based taxonomy spanning factual, conceptual, and procedural dimensions.
+Furthermore, RefEdit~\citep{pathiraja2025refedit} targets the precise editing of specific objects in complex, multi-entity scenes based on referring expressions.